A Level Classical Civilisation

 You will take three exams, which you will sit at the end of your second year.

-You can progress to study a range of degrees including history or classics at university.
-Some students pursue a career revolving around classics, with other career opportunities including teaching, museum curator or archivist.
+You can progress to degree-level study in history or classics or pursue a career revolving around classics.
+These could include teaching or becoming a museum curator or archivist.
 It is not vital, however, to be considering a career centred around classics to take this course.